LaMonte Wade Jr Player Props: Giants vs. Padres

 LaMonte Wade Jr At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 38th, his on-base percentage ranks second, and he is 53rd in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 36th, his on-base percentage ranks second, and he is 55th in the league in slugging.

-- Wade has driven in a run in 19 games this season (29.7%), including five games with more than one RBI (7.8%).
+- Wade has an RBI in 19 of 65 games this year, with multiple RBI in five of them.
 He has also driven in three or more of his team's runs in two contests.

+- He has scored in 30 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.